saadams/saadams.github.io/_posts/2024-09-07-mal-safecracker.md

 The binary file we find with this challenge has a packed section and in order to find more info on how this binary works we will need to find a way to examine this packed binary.

-When using `ltrace` or examining in `ida` we can see the function call which unpacks the binary and checks for a debugger is `execl()`
+When using `ltrace` or examining in `ida` we can see the function call which runs, unpacks the binary and checks for a debugger is `execl`

 ![execl](../assets/imgs/safecrack/execl.png)